kanishk98/transaction-scheduler/README.md

 ## Assumptions

 1. Operations are executed in between server-side requests.
-2. The same server request does not include conflicting operations from the same transaction.
+2. The same server request does not include conflicting operations for different items from the same transaction.

 ## References